The Week at Ropes & Gray

 - In a new episode of IP(DC), Ropes & Gray’s podcast series covering Washington, D.C.-based developments in IP law, litigation & enforcement partner Chong Park joins IP litigation partners Scott McKeown and Matt Rizzolo to address standard-essential patents and their potential to complicate the rollout of 5G-enabled products and infrastructure.

 - A recently approved California bill amends the California Consumer Privacy Act to eliminate ambiguities for the medical and research communities.
 Health care partner Christine Moundas and associate David Peloquin analyzed the impact of the new bill in Bloomberg Law.

 - The U.S. Food and Drug Administration and the Federal Trade Commission recently announced a collaboration to promote biosimilar competition.
-Life sciences regulatory & compliance partner Kellie Combs and associate Deborah Cho examine key aspects of the collaboration, as well as related FDA draft guidance regarding promotion of biologics and biosimilars, in Law360.
+Life sciences regulatory & compliance partner Kellie Combs examines key aspects of the collaboration, as well as related FDA draft guidance regarding promotion of biologics and biosimilars, in Law360.

 - Law360 profiled Ropes & Gray’s finance practice as a “Securitizations Group of the Year.”
 The article highlights the group’s work on Dunkin’ Brands’ whole-business securitization refinancing that included a $1.7 billion note issuance, and its representation of ServPro Industries in the restoration industry’s first-ever whole-business securitization.

 - For legal insights and the latest firm news, please follow us on LinkedIn, Twitter and Instagram.